5ecompendium/bestiary/_creatures/chwinga.md

 ***Evasion.*** When the chwinga is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.

-***Innate Spellcasting.*** The chwinga 's innate spellcasting ability is Wisdom.
+***Innate Spellcasting.*** The chwinga's innate spellcasting ability is Wisdom.
 It can innately cast the following spells, requiring no material or verbal components:

 At will: druldcraft, guidance, pass without trace, resistance